Pia007/car_app/README.md

 # Car Dealership Project
 ![Car Dealership](car_app_img.PNG)

 The Car Dealership project is designed to manage and showcase [car inventory](https://github.com/Pia007/car_app/assets/66088725/cf9e33b6-95df-4707-a257-e5e612825e30) and [salesperson data](https://github.com/Pia007/car_app/assets/66088725/904c49b8-7b32-4294-8748-444bd377fc6b) for a dealership.
 This README outlines the structure and components of the project, including design documents, database schema, API, and additional development features.
-The app is deployed [here](https://car-app-wjuvn76ckq-uc.a.run.app).
+The application is currently deployed via the Google Cloud Platform and can be viewed [here](https://car-app-wjuvn76ckq-uc.a.run.app).

 ## Technologies Used

 - **`Python`**: For building the backend logic and REST API.
 - **`PostgreSQL`**: As the database management system to store and manage data.
-- **`SQL`**: For database querying and manipulation.
 - **`Django`**: As the web framework for the REST API, utilizing Django's generic views for efficient development.
 - **`Docker`**: For containerization of the application.
 - **`pgAdmin`**: For database management and querying.
+- **`Google Cloud Platform`**: For deployment of the application.

 ## Project Structure